zx80/flask-simple-auth/DOCUMENTATION.md

 ### Features

-- improve pydantic integration wrt returning JSON data on objects
+- improve pydantic integration wrt returning JSON data on objects works for `BaseModel`, what about `dataclass`?
 - clear cache per type? entry??
 - how to add a timeout? or manage an outside one?
 - how to manage automatic return of ressources?
+- `logging` default behavior is a *pain* and the maintainer is self satisfied. how to ensure that logging is initialized?

 ### Software Engineering